 Did you know that we spend roughly 2,208 hours on the toilet in our lifetime?
 That’s a lot of time on the potty!
 And, if you’re having trouble going No. 1, it could be costing you even more time than you like.
 Time spent anywhere else but a bathroom stall.

-If you can’t “get the flow” going when you feel you need to, and your bladder is full, you may have urinary retention.
+If you have trouble starting the flow of urine when you feel you need to, and your bladder is full, you may have urinary retention.
 Urinary retention is the inability to pass urine in your bladder, and it can be acute—a sudden inability to urinate—or chronic—a gradual or slow inability to empty the bladder.

-There are many different causes for urinary retention, and much of your treatment will depend on the underlying cause.
+There are many different causes for urinary retention in both men and women, and much of your treatment will depend on the underlying cause.
 Here are five reasons you may be stuck and ways to improve your flow.

 We all want to age gracefully, but getting older still comes with some challenges, particularly for men over 50.
-In men, the urethra may be constricted by an enlarged prostate, also called benign prostate hyperplasia or BPH, a very common condition.
+In men, the urethra may be constricted by an prostate enlargement, also called benign prostate hyperplasia or BPH, a very common condition.

 “This can cause a host of symptoms, including incomplete emptying, increased urinary frequency, urgency and even nighttime urination,” Dr. Wolach said.
 “These symptoms can be frustrating for some patients while others just chalk it up to age.
 Either way, you should discuss your symptoms with your doctor or urologist.”